Hangzhou Bay Sunac Tourism City: Project revival (Sunac)

 On June 2, 2020, developer Sunac China signed an agreement with the government of Haiyan County to take over the suspended Six Flags Zhejiang project, with the intention of constructing four theme park/waterpark gates, a business quarter, and a hotel.
 Work on the mostly-constructed waterpark was completed, and the rebranded Sunac Water Park held its official grand opening on June 26, 2021.
 Construction resumed in 2020 on the Sunac Land theme park following modifications to the Six Flags/Riverside plans.
 As of 2023, construction was delayed for unknown reasons and it is unknown if the park will open in the future.
 A third development, the Sunac Snow World indoor ski slope, officially broke ground on October 18, 2021, and is anticipated to open in 2024.
+However, the park's construction is halted, and the opening is postponed.

 Sunac Land

 Originally known as Six Flags Zhejiang, the project was first announced in 2015, with an original opening date set for June 2019.
 Although groundbreaking on the resort had occurred in January 2016, construction of the actual theme park formally began on May 1, 2017.
 Upon Sunac's takeover of the project, the park was rebranded as Sunac Land, and resumed construction.
 The park was originally set to open in late 2022.
 However, due to construction delays and an uncertainty of the park's future, it is unknown if the park will continue construction and/or open.